1. Introduction

-During junior high school, I was introduced to a formula for finding the nth term of a certain sequence with a second difference that went something like:
+During a math class in junior high school, I was introduced to a formula for finding the nth term of a certain sequence with a constant second difference that went something like:

 Tn = 1/2(n)2 - 1/2(n) + 1, for a sequence 1, 2, 4, 7 ... and n >= 1.